tiy-tn-fee-2016-fall/gitbook/week-5/day-1/index.md

     Scenario: See existing records:
         Given I am on the "Home" page
-        And there are existing heart rate entires in the API Then I see a list of existing heart rate entries And I see a chart of heart rate entries,
+        And there are existing heart rate entires in the API Then I see a list of existing heart rate entries with "Initials", "BPM", and "Date" And I see a chart of heart rate entries,
         And I see the "BPM Minimum" is 5 less than the minimum recorded BPM And I see the "BPM Maximum" is 5 greater than the maximum recorded BPM